survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ### Integrating to Configuration

 To incorporate the idea to the configuration, the way it is composed has to change.
 Also, a page definition is required.
-To get started, let's reuse the same JavaScript logic for each page for now:
+To get started, let’s reuse the same JavaScript logic for each page for now:

 **webpack.config.js**